leebernard/pyds9-implementation/README.md

 pyds9, for use in the UCO Lick CCD lab.
 The main module is ccd_tools.
 The primary purpose of this module is for easy extraction of segments of image data from DS9 into a python environment, by detecting regions that have been selected by the user in DS9.
 It also provides basic set of tools for statistical analysis.
-These tools will be expanded on in the future.
+This is all very much a work in progress.

 Some basic tools for statistical analysis have been added.
 There are now functions for finding average, median, and sigma clipped average frames.
 The frame average is found by stacking the data